SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 <a name="apama_ctrl_fatalcritwarn"></a>
 #### Warning or higher level logging from an EPL file

-This alarm is raised whenever messages are logged by Apama EPL files with specific log levels (including CRITICAL, FATAL, ERROR and WARNING).
+This alarm is raised whenever messages are logged by EPL files with specific log levels (including CRITICAL, FATAL, ERROR and WARNING).

 The Streaming Analytics application allows you to deploy EPL files to the correlator.
 The Apama-ctrl microservice analyzes logged content in the EPL files and raises an alarm for specific log levels with details such as monitor name, log text and alarm type (either of WARNING or MAJOR), based on the log level.